xxyzz/cnata/2/wireshark_lab.md

 15. How many data-containing TCP segments were needed to carry the single HTTP response and the text of the Bill of Rights?

     4.

+## HTML Documents with Embedded Objects

+16. How many HTTP GET request messages did your browser send?
+To which Internet addresses were these GET requests sent?

+    3.\
+    GET /wireshark-labs/HTTP-wireshark-file4.html HTTP/1.1\r\n\
+    GET /pearson.png HTTP/1.1\r\n\
+    GET /~kurose/cover_5th_ed.jpg HTTP/1.1\r\n\

+17. Can you tell whether your browser downloaded the two images serially, or whether they were downloaded from the two web sites in parallel?
+Explain.

+    They were downloaded from the two web sites in parallel.
+Their hosts are different.
+One is `gaia.cs.umass.edu`, the other is `manic.cs.umass.edu`.